Jsonldresume/lab-web/README.md

 3. Remove warnings.
 There are a few warnings by node.

+4. There are some erros due to missing fields by google structral data testing tool.
+Those fields need to be added.

 ### Appreciation

 Thank you to everyone who made this project possible, including the many users who voiced their opinionsduring Json-ld resume project, and helped us along the way to make this a reality.